Ceramic Dictionary

 Burning out occurs when a substance in a product being fired has a lower burning point than what it is being fired with and burns away.
 This can be damaging or used constructively.

-In the design shown in the photo below, the outlines were painted with varnish on to tiles in the bisque state.
+In the design shown in the photo below the outlines were painted with varnish on to tiles in the bisque state.
 Each space was then filled up with a color.
-The lines help to keep the colors separated and when fired the varnish burns away leaving the color of the bisque.
+The lines help to keep the colors separate and when fired the varnish burns away leaving the color of the bisque.

-Products like vegetable oil, varnish and glues are used to adhere colors on to a base that has already been glaze fired and they act as a binder during decorating.
+Products like vegetable oil, varnish and glues are used to fix colors on to a base that has already been glaze fired and they act as a binder during decorating.

 Rice, petals, etc., can be put with clay or glazes to form patterns once fired.
 When fired they burn away leaving their shape indented.
 Read more about: Dry Cord

-Burnishing is to rub the surface of the leather-hard clay with a smooth tool to produce a smooth, polished surface.
+Burnishing is to rub the surface of leather-hard clay with a smooth tool to produce a smooth, polished surface.
 The finer the texture of the clay the more polished the surface can be.
 The color will depend on the color of the clay.
-For burnishing any curved tools can be used such as teaspoons, stone, etc. It can be decorated with slip or fired and then decorated in different ways or just covered with a glaze to show the polished surface over the color of the clay.
+For burnishing, any curved tools can be used such as teaspoons, stone, etc., and the work can then be decorated with slip.

 ca: CREMAT